IPA.CONF(5) IPA.CONF(5)

 threshold parameter's value.

-systems are informed from below_threshold (X), equal_threshold (Y) and
+informed from below_threshold (X), equal_threshold (Y) and

-above_threshold (Z) sections in the threshold_balance parameter:
+above_threshold (Z) sections use the threshold_balance parameter:

 threshold_balance = X:Y:Z;